gofractally/psibase/doc/psidk/src/README.md

 Psibase signature verification happens within wasm modules, and the cryptographic verification service for a particular transaction signature can be specified by the transaction, allowing developers to add new or custom signature types and curves.
 This system lays the groundwork for future innovations related to proving statements between networks, signature aggregation, and more.

-Smart signatures verification is also done in parallel to increase speed and the proofs are pruned to limit the data growth rate and decrease costs for infrastructure providers.
+Smart signature verification is also done in parallel to increase speed and the proofs are pruned to limit the data growth rate and decrease costs for infrastructure providers.

 A reference signature verification service implementation can be found [here](https://github.com/gofractally/psibase/blob/main/services/system/VerifySys/src/VerifySys.cpp).

 ### Smart authorization

-What is the best way for a user to generate a proof that authorizes their account to perform some action?
-There are many solutions and combinations of solutions that may be ideal for a given scenario.
+What is the best way for a user to generate proof that authorizes their account to perform some action?
+Many solutions and combinations of solutions may be ideal for any given scenario.
 The psibase protocol gives accounts complete programmatic control over how their account should be authorized.
-This could include simple signature verification, time locks, zero-knowledge passwords proofs, multi-user authentication, or anything else that developers can create.
-Psibase is unopinionated on exactly how to authorize an account, and is only opinionated on the general transaction structure that enables the dynamic specification of such logic.
+This could include simple signature verification, time locks, zero-knowledge password proofs, multi-user authentication, or anything else that developers can create.
+Psibase is unopinionated on exactly how to authorize an account and is only opinionated on the general transaction structure that enables the dynamic specification of such logic.

 A reference implementation of a service that allows users to specify a simple cryptographic signature public key can be found [here](https://github.com/gofractally/psibase/blob/main/services/system/AuthSys/src/AuthSys.cpp).

 ## Conclusion

-The psibase protocol encapsulates a whole host of open-source technical innovations including a new blockchain architecture, libraries for database management and data-serialization, and a full-stack web application and microservices framework.
-Intended to be a best-in-class base-layer infrastructure that can be trusted to facilitate better human collaboration and reliably power the next generation of community-hosted web-apps.
+The psibase protocol encapsulates a host of open-source technical innovations including a new blockchain architecture, libraries for database management and data-serialization, and a full-stack web application and microservices framework.
+Intended to be a best-in-class base-layer infrastructure that can be trusted to facilitate better human collaboration and reliably power the next generation of community-hosted web apps.